 If there is no named executor, or personal representative, it’s up to you and the other heirs to decide what happens to the contents of the house.
 This can get a bit tricky, especially if multiple heirs want the same item.

-It that happens and you can’t reach a resolution, you may need to get a mediator involved to handle your parents’ personal property as well as the home sale decisions.
+If you can’t reach a resolution, you may need to get a mediator involved to handle your parents’ personal property as well as the home sale decisions.

 Clear out the rest of the house with an estate sale

 Once you’ve dispensed the big ticket items and cherished possessions, you’ll likely still be left with a houseful of stuff.
 If yours is like most families, you’ll hit a wall where you just want to toss it all just to finish the job.

 However, there is an alternative that might just net you a little extra cash: have an estate sale.